BeaEsparcia/Sentiment_Analysis_on_X/README.md

 **Examples of Incorrect Classifications**
 - "YES.
 I AM A FEMINIST." → Labeled Very Negative → Possible bias.
 - A tweet criticizing feminism → Labeled Very Positive.

+## 📊 Sentiment Analysis Results
+The model classified the tweets as follows:
+- **Very Negative**: The majority of tweets were strongly negative.
+- **Very Positive**: A significant portion also expressed strong positive sentiment.
+- **Negative & Neutral**: Few tweets were categorized in these groups.

+The results highlight a **polarized discourse on feminism**, reinforcing the importance of **bias detection in NLP models**.

 ## Limitations and areas for improvement